 - Half-Day City Tour of Muscat

-It may come as a surprise to hear that Muscat has a thriving Couchsurfing community.
-Locals and expats meet regularly to go for tea or embark on hikes together around Muscat and beyond.
+It may come as a surprise to hear that Oman has a very active Couchsurfing community, particularly in Muscat and Nizwa.
+The people involved meet regularly to go for hikes or brunch.

 The best way to get around Oman independently is to rent a car.
 This rings true for travel within Muscat and Oman’s other large cities, as well as inter-city travel.